 Recipe #2: Tandoori Lentils With Yogurt And Garlicky Pita

 This dish was probably the most time consuming to make.
 I also feel like this dish looked the most different from the picture once I was finished with it.
-I had never made lentils before so I was a little out of my elements with this dish.
+I’d never made lentils before so I was a little out of my elements with this dish.